stratdev3/SimpleW/documentation/simplew/docs/guide/handler.md

 - The method is discovered via reflection
 - A handler executor is generated exactly like for a delegate
 - Parameters are bound using the same rules (route, query, session)
-- The return value is processed by the same HttpHandlerResult
+- The return value is processed by the same HttpResultHandler

 Controllers **do not introduce a different execution model**.
 They are *a structured way to declare handlers*, not a separate abstraction.